 2. Coastal Engineering

-This branch of civil engineering is concerned with the management of coastal areas, including protection against flooding and coastal erosion.
+This is concerned with the management of coastal areas, including protection against flooding and coastal erosion.
 It is also sometimes known as coastal protection, coastal defence and coastal management.

 3. Construction Engineering